 When desired, you can replace the monochrome background layer with a texture layer (for example, a leaf texture).

 Go to the Selections panel and enable the selection you created earlier.
-Apply the Pinch effect (Effects -> Distortion), choose the Spherical compression and set the Power to 9.0.
+Apply the Pinch effect (Effects -> Distortion), choose the Spherical compression and set the Strength to 9.0.

 Deselect (Ctrl+D) and here’s the result: